 Select High Definition Audio Device, select Next and follow the instructions to install it.

-After Install once Restart windows and check problem fixed if not fallow next step.
+After Install once Restart windows and check problem fixed if not fallow the next step.

 Try Inbuilt Audio Troubleshooting Tool